open-policy-agent/opa/site/documentation/references/rest/index.md

 - **200** - no error
 - **400** - bad request
-- **404** - not found
 - **500** - server error

 The server returns 400 if either:

-1. The query requires an input document and the client did not supply one.
+- The query requires the input document and the caller does not provide it.
-2. The query already defines an input document and the client did supply one.

-The server returns 404 in two cases:

-- The path refers to a non-existent base document.
+- The caller provides the input document but the query already defines it programmatically.

-- The path refers to a Virtual Document that is undefined in the context of the query.
+The server returns 200 if the path refers to an undefined document.
+In this case, the response will not contain a `result` property.

 ### <a name="get-a-document-with-input"></a> Get a Document With Input